js06283/studbud/README.md

 # StudBud-Site

-To do
+To do:
-Import courses and add search
+Import courses and add search,
-Improve appearance
+Improve appearance,
-How to connect groupings to models
+How to connect groupings to models,
 Fix redirect from home

-Virtual environment commands
+Virtual environment commands:
-pipenv install django~=3.1.0
+pipenv install django~=3.1.0,
-pipenv shell
+pipenv shell,
-python3 manage.py makemigrations
+python3 manage.py makemigrations,
-python3 manage.py migrate
+python3 manage.py migrate,
-python3 manage.py runserver
+python3 manage.py runserver,
 python3 manage.py createsuperuser

-Github guide
+Github guide:
-download VScode
+download VScode,
-download Github Pull Requests and Issues Extension login to GitHub on VSCode and clone the StudBud Site repository Make a branch name it the feature you are working on Open your branch in your workplace and make changes Commit changes to your branch
+download Github Pull Requests and Issues Extension, login to GitHub on VSCode and clone the StudBud Site repository, Make a branch name it the feature you are working on, Open your branch in your workplace and make changes, Commit changes to your branch,
-Push your local branch/repository to the cloud
+Push your local branch/repository to the cloud,
 Merge your branch with the master if you are sure that it works